cs334s24/Mirrulations_Search/README.md

 ![detailed system](https://i.ibb.co/X5svbqF/28e27cd1280e.png)

-## Pylint:
+## Makefile:
-Pylint is added to requierments.txt
-Use the command `pylint <filename>` to run pylint on a file.
+Use the command `make` to run the Makefile.
+The Makefile will call pytest and pylint to test and lint the system.

 ## Docker Commands:
-To run the docker file:
+To run the dockerized version of the system utilizing Node.js:

-* docker build . --tag "kickoff_app" --file ./Dockerfile
-After the docker finished running the script copy this command
-* docker run -d -p "8000:8000" kickoff_app
+* Run `docker-compose build`
+* Run `docker-compose up`